grongor/vito-lang-challenge/README.md

 You must complete that task in your own language - VitoLang!
 You can find all about it
 there: https://github.com/grongor/vito-lang

+The initial database of developers should contain at most 7 developers.
+The rest must be learned by the program itself.

+The challenge will be considered as done if you provide us with your source code in VitoLang.
+You also have to post a video on Twitter with hashtag #vanocesvitou which will show how the program learned to recognize a new developer (first it fail's to guess correctly and on a second run with same questions the programm will decide correctly).

 The entire interface, questions etc are up to your imagination.
 Please check "Guess animal example if you are still not sure about the task.